 Visit Online – Virtual Tour:

-If you don’t want to battle the crowds, or if you want a preview to help plan your visit, or if you just want to see the museum and not actually visit at all, see the National Museum of Natural History Virtual Tour!
+If you want to ‘see’ the museum without actually visiting, or if you want a preview to help plan your in-person visit, see the National Museum of Natural History Virtual Tour!

 In each area, you can click and drag your cursor anywhere to move around.
 Your scroll functions will zoom in and out.